Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 Most B2B marketing strategies resemble casting a wide net, hoping to catch as many leads as possible.
 Account-based marketing (ABM), however, takes a different approach by treating each high-value account as its own market, crafting personalized campaigns that directly address their unique challenges and goals.

 Mid-market companies often overlook the potential of ABM, mistakenly believing it requires enterprise-level resources.
-In reality, a well-targeted ABM strategy focusing on 20-30 high-value accounts with a modest $12K budget for LinkedIn ABM ads can outperform larger, less targeted campaigns.
+In reality, a well-targeted ABM strategy focusing on 20-30 high-value accounts with a modest paid budget on LinkedIn can outperform larger, less targeted campaigns.

 Understanding the Core: What is Account-Based Marketing?